 22. I want to fix stick drift for my controller

-reWASD permits to do that by changing the stick deadzone.
+reWASD permits changing the stick deadzone to eliminate the stick drift.
 You can find out more info about this in the stick zones article, or check out the video tutorials about stick drift elimination for DualShock 4, Xbox Elite, Xbox One, and Xbox 360.

 23. After I apply the config with Virtual DualShock 4 mappings, the mapping do not work, and joy.cpl does not show any gamepads